Herodotus

 The Histories primarily cover the lives of prominent kings and famous battles such as Marathon, Thermopylae, Artemisium, Salamis, Plataea, and Mycale.
 His work deviates from the main topics to provide a cultural, ethnographical, geographical, and historiographical background that forms an essential part of the narrative and provides readers with a wellspring of additional information.

-Herodotus has been criticized for his inclusion of "legends and fanciful accounts" in his work.
-The contemporaneous historian Thucydides accused him of making up stories for entertainment.
-However, Herodotus explained that he reported what he could see and was told.
+Herodotus was criticized in his times for his inclusion of "legends and fanciful accounts" in his work.
+The contemporaneous historian Thucydides, who covered the Peloponnesian War in his History of the Peloponnesian War, would separately accuse Herodotus of making up stories for entertainment.
+Herodotus retorted that he reported what he could see and what he was told.
 A sizable portion of the Histories has since been confirmed by modern historians and archaeologists.

 Life

-Modern scholars generally turn to Herodotus' own writing for reliable information about his life, supplemented with ancient yet much later sources, such as the Byzantine Suda, an 11th-century encyclopedia which possibly took its information from traditional accounts.
+Current scholars generally turn to Herodotus's own writing for reliable information about his life, supplemented with archaic yet much later sources, such as the Byzantine Suda, a 10th-century encyclopedia which possibly took its information from traditional accounts.
 Still, the challenge is great:

 Childhood

-It is generally accepted that Herodotus was born at Halicarnassus in Anatolia around 485 BC.
-The Suda describes his family as influential, and that he was the son of Lyxes and Dryo, and the brother of Theodorus, and that he was also related to Panyassis – an epic poet of the time.
+Herodotus was, according to his own statement at the beginning of his work, a native of Halicarnassus in Anatolia, and it is generally accepted that he was born there around 485 BC.
+The Suda says his family was influential, that he was the son of Lyxes and Dryo and the brother of Theodorus, and that he was also related to Panyassis – an epic poet of the time.
+It is likely that Herodotus was at least partially Hellenized Carian in origin, given that Lyxes and Panyassis are Carian names.
+Halicarnassus was then within the Persian Empire, making Herodotus a Persian subject.

-Halicarnassus was within the Persian Empire at that time, making Herodotus a Persian subject, and it may be that the young Herodotus heard local eyewitness accounts of events within the empire and of Persian preparations for the invasion of Greece, including the movements of the local fleet under the command of Artemisia I of Caria.

-Inscriptions recently discovered at Halicarnassus indicate that Artemesia's grandson Lygdamis negotiated with a local assembly to settle disputes over seized property, which is consistent with a tyrant under pressure.
-His name is not mentioned later in the tribute list of the Athenian Delian League, indicating that there might well have been a successful uprising against him sometime before 454 BC.

 Herodotus wrote his Histories in the Ionian dialect, in spite of being born in a Dorian settlement.
 According to the Suda, Herodotus learned the Ionian dialect as a boy living on the island of Samos, to which he had fled with his family from the oppressions of Lygdamis, tyrant of Halicarnassus and grandson of Artemisia.
 Panyassis, the epic poet related to Herodotus, is reported to have taken part in a failed uprising.

-The Suda also informs us that Herodotus later returned home to lead the revolt that eventually overthrew the tyrant.
-Due to recent discoveries of inscriptions at Halicarnassus dated to about Herodotus' time, we now know that the Ionic dialect was used in Halicarnassus in some official documents, so there is no need to assume (like the Suda) that he must have learned the dialect elsewhere.
+The Suda also states that Herodotus later returned home to lead the revolt that eventually overthrew the despot.
+Due to recent discoveries of inscriptions at Halicarnassus dated to about Herodotus's time, it is now known that Ionic Greek was used in Halicarnassus in some official documents, so there is no need to assume (like the Suda) that he must have learned the dialect elsewhere.
 The Suda is the only source placing Herodotus as the heroic liberator of his birthplace, casting doubt upon the veracity of that romantic account.